What’s the Best WordPress Hosting Service? It Depends.

 On average, one month includes 43,200 minutes within it.
-Even though it doesn’t seem like it, there are big differences in minutes of downtime compared between three popular hosting services.
+Even though it doesn’t seem like it, there are big differences in minutes of downtime compared between four popular hosting services.

 - At 99% your site downtime can be up to 432 minutes (more than 7 hours) per month before you can claim an uptime guarantee.

 - At 99.9% your site downtime can be up to 44 minutes.

 - At 99.99% your site downtime becomes just under 5 minutes per month.

 The percentages mentioned above are examples of what hosting providers stipulate as uptime guarantees as part of their Service Level Agreements ( SLA) but they’re only one variable of the reliability issue.
 Other important variables that might affect your site’s uptime could include:

 - The quality of the network that your website is being served from ( see also “Server Locations” )

 - The quality of hardware that comprises the servers that serve your website.
 A server with poor/old hardware configuration can be a source of various issues, from slowdowns to an influx of downtime.
 On another note, if you’re an environmentally conscious person or promote green practices in your business—your website’s server setup may not only burn electricity but may also contribute heavily to the toxicity of the environment.

 - And, lastly, the tenant density on the server, specifically on low-cost hosting providers where the tenants share all the server resources without much isolation between them.